LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 expressions.
 The compiler also checks if a variable is classified as both a free variable and a lambda parameter.
-An optimizing meta-predicate and lambda expression compiler, based on the term-expansion mechanism, is provided for practical performance.
+An optimizing meta-predicate and lambda expression compiler, based on the term-expansion mechanism, is provided for practical performance by the standard library.

 .. _predicates_dcgs: